Mature Masculine

 Active Shadow: The Orphan

-In the Orphan shadow, the energy of the Explorer becomes disconnected, rootless, and unable to attach.
+In the Orphan shadow, the Explorer becomes disconnected, rootless, unable to attach.

-This looks like feeling like an outsider everywhere you go.
-Leaving before you can be left.
-You run before others have the chance to close the door.
+We feel like an outsider everywhere.
+We leave before we can be left.
+We run before others close the door.

 This is false freedom.
-It looks independent on the outside, but inside there's emptiness and longing.
+It looks independent, but inside there's emptiness and longing.

 Passive Shadow: The Homebody

 In the Homebody shadow, the Explorer's energy collapses into fear and stagnation.
-Your roots have become a cage.
+Our roots become cage.

-This looks like refusing to leave your comfort zone.
-Using belonging as an excuse to avoid growth.
-You cling to the familiar, even when it no longer fits.
+We refuse to leave our comfort zone.
+We use belonging as excuse to avoid growth.
+We cling to the familiar, even when it no longer fits.

 This is false security.
-You may feel safe, but you're not fully alive.
+We may feel safe, but we're not fully alive.

 Near Enemies: False Versions